Luca00711/LMCApi/README.md

 Now you should do an initial commit with `git add .`, `git commit -m "Initial commit"` and `git push --set-upstream origin main`.

-To start the Backend, do `go run main.go`.
+To start the backend, do `go run main.go`.

 ### Updating
 To update the LMCApi, you just need to do `git pull lmcapi main --rebase`,  `git pull --rebase` and `git push`.